 resources.
 Please be aware that physician charges are billed

-Physician Group Contacts page.
-It is possible you will receive
+and Physician Group Contacts page.
+It is possible you will

-only one hospital bill, but several physician bills depending on the
+receive only one hospital bill, but several physician bills

 A Special Note to New and Expecting Parents

-parent’s policy within 30 days of birth.
-Failure to do so could result
+the parent’s policy within 30 days of birth.
+Failure to do so

-in non-payment for the child’s hospital services by the insurance
+could result in non-payment for the child’s hospital services by

-company.
-If this occurs, the parent/responsible party will be
+the insurance company.
+If this occurs, the parent/responsible

-billed for the services.
-Please check with your insurance company to
+party will be billed for the services.
+Please check with your